-As someone confronted with chronically painful days, I appreciate the effort to highlight Invisible Illnesses during the week of September 26rd.
-The challenges of chronic illness are difficult to explain.
+I appreciate Lady Gaga’s film highlighting her Invisible Illnesses.
+As someone confronted with chronically painful days, the challenges of chronic illness are difficult to explain.
 Christine Miserandino does so admirably with her spoon metaphor.

-Below I offer one day, a day that offers a glimpse into balancing health issues with living well goals, especially as illness threatens to overwhelms my will and my zeal to live my personal life motto- live life in crescendo:
+Below, I offer a glimpse into how my invisible illness threatens to overwhelm my will and my zeal to live my personal life motto to live life in crescendo:

 Slowly awaking, I realize that my blue sky with clouds ceiling is only half in focus.
 One eye refuses to open and with that dismaying realization the knifing pains hits.